Spencer Steer Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The Rockies pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- Rockies pitchers combine to give up the third-most home runs in baseball (102 total, 1.4 per game).
+- Rockies pitchers combine to give up 105 total home runs at a clip of 1.4 per game (second-most in the league).

+- Davis starts for the first time this season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.